 And what is so new then?
 The Dolby Atmos technology allows an almost unlimited number of audio tracks.
 Strictly speaking, these are sound objects that can be positioned at specific coordinates in the private cinema.
 If a movie is streamed in Dolby Atmos no problem.
 Dolby Atmos is also downward compatible with older systems like 5.1 or 7.1.
 The big difference?
 The 5.1. or 7.1 speakers used, each emit the same sound.

-Dolby Atmos, on the other hand, can provide each speaker with an individual signal and thus uses an unlimited number of audio tracks.
+Dolby Atmos can provide each speaker with an individual signal and thus uses an unlimited number of audio tracks.
 This enables many more front, surround and ceiling speakers to be installed.
 A realistic simulation of rain, birds or helicopters is possible.
 That’s what Dolby calls “The Voice of God.”
 The sound from above gives a completely new sound dimension.
 In the old cinema you can hear the sound from everywhere but never from above.
 You can look up to see if there’s really anything there.
 The sound can be so intense.

 Incidentally, the algorithms of Dolby Atmos technology calculate in real time which loudspeakers have to be activated at what volume in order to correctly simulate the moving, sound-generating object.
 Together, this creates the immersive Dolby Atmos sound image.